 While any type of film can feature excessive blood and gore, the bloodiest movies of all time typically fall within the horror genre.

-The subgenre retroactively labeled as “splatter” emerged in the 1960s as exploitation filmmakers continued pushing the limits of what could be shown on screen.
+Gore movies, a subgenre retroactively labeled as “splatter,” emerged in the 1960s as exploitation filmmakers continued pushing the limits of what could be shown on screen.
 Splatter films feature a heavy focus on gore as one of their primary draws.
 Splatter movies tend to cross into other categories including slashers, zombie films, crime movies, and more, but the blood has to flow freely to be considered splatter.

 Presented here is a list of some of the absolute bloodiest films from around the world.
 Movies were selected and ranked based on a combination of quantity and quality of gore, with each film containing multiple scenes of explicit, stomach-turning carnage (and a few where it’s pretty much non-stop).